When to Use JWT vs Server-Side Sessions: Architecture, Security & Scale

 Root Cause Analysis

 The underlying friction stems from the inherent state versus stateless trade-off.
 Server-side sessions centralize session truth, enabling immediate, predictable revocation but introducing database or Redis lookup latency and potential sticky-session routing overhead.
 JSON Web Tokens (JWTs) decentralize validation, eliminating backend lookup overhead but shifting revocation complexity, payload bloat, and cryptographic verification to the client and API edge.
 Mapping these mechanics requires a clear grasp of Understanding Session vs Token Authentication trade-offs, particularly around horizontal scaling limits and browser cookie policy restrictions.
 Revocation complexity in JWTs often necessitates implementing short-lived access tokens paired with server-managed refresh token blocklists, effectively reintroducing state.
 Conversely, session-based architectures face scaling bottlenecks when distributed caches experience network partitions or high eviction rates under load.
-Additionally, modern cookie policies (SameSite, partitioned cookies, and third-party cookie deprecation) constrain cross-domain session propagation, forcing architectural pivots toward token-based flows for federated or multi-tenant SaaS deployments.
+Additionally, modern cookie policies (SameSite, partitioned cookies, and third-party cookie restrictions) constrain cross-domain session propagation, forcing architectural pivots toward token-based flows for federated or multi-tenant SaaS deployments.

 Step-by-Step Fix